Today's Articles

 From 1976 to 1980, she gave frequent readings and lectures at Yale University, the University of North Dakota, Howard University, New York University, Detroit Art Institute, Southern University, and others.
 She married her second husband, David Murray, a musician.

 Shange died in her sleep on October 27, 2018, aged 70, in an assisted-living facility in Bowie, Maryland.
 She had been ill, having suffered a series of strokes in 2004, but she "had been on the mend lately, creating new work, giving readings and being feted for her work."
-Her sister Ifa Bayeza (with whom she co-wrote the 2010 novel Some Sing, Some Cry) was quoted as saying: "It's a huge loss for the world.
+Her sister Ifa Bayeza (with whom she co-wrote the 2010 novel Some Sing, Some Cry) said: "It's a huge loss for the world.
 I don't think there's a day on the planet when there's not a young woman who discovers herself through the words of my sister."

 To be a Writer